Yqno/ChatGBT-Stuff/README.md

 # OpenAi-Stuff
-Stuff that the Open AI Coded
+Stuff that the ChatGBTQ Coded
 Just for Expierience